orbitalchicken/Roadmap/New.md

 		after updates nm-applet shows ethernet icon instead of wifi for connections? nm connecting via WPA doesn't connect (no password passed).. using network connections to save the password -> works.
 Tested with MATE edition on a Lenovo Yoga 500.
 		Another NetworkManager bug.
 Just tried to run the mint 18 MATE live on an old pc in my home and it wouldn’t recognize my Wi-Fi at all.
 It just looked as if I didn’t have Wi-Fi.
 Killing and restarting nm-applet didn’t help in this case, so the bug must be deeper.
 Sadly, this is a bug I’ve read about in Ubuntu MATE 16.04 so again, this might be a bug from upstream.
-For comparison, I had no problem of this sort when running mint cinnamon 18 live on this pc, and it is running mint Xfce (first 17.2, upgraded to 17.3) for a while and never had this problem.
+For comparison, I had no problem of this sort when running mint cinnamon 18 live on this pc, and it is running mint Xfce (first 17.2, upgraded to 17.3) for a while and never had this problem. very frequent “at-spi-registryd.desktop not responding” error at reboot/shutdown and it’s associated very slow reboot/shutdown
-	mintmenu:
-		[Fixed in Git] use custom color should be disabled by default (it makes mintmenu look really bad with mint-y-dark) transparent only once after reboot (first click on menu).
-Next click menu show not transparent weird org.mate.panel.applet.MintMenuAppletFactory in syslog when running synaptic Check your own MATE screenshot.
-The new MintMenu theme is supposed to have rounded corners, but the transparency is broken, leaving hideous white triangles where there ought to be transparency.
-This issue never came up in Mint 17.3 because the MintMenu was squared off.
-Mint 18 needs to either give up the idea of rounded corners on the Main menu slab, or fix the intended transparency. very frequent “at-spi-registryd.desktop not responding” error at reboot/shutdown and it’s associated very slow reboot/shutdown

 KDE Edition - last processed comment: #0